mcronberg/aitray/README.md

      - Extract the ZIP file to a folder, such as `C:\aitray`.

 2. **Navigate to the Project Folder**:
-   - Once extracted, find the folder named **AI Tray** inside the downloaded `aitray` folder.
+   - Once extracted, find the `aitray` folder.
-   - This folder contains the `.csproj` file (the main project file).
-It’s important to navigate here before running the app.

 ---

 ## How to Run AITray

-### From Windows Explorer
-1. Navigate to the folder where you unzipped AI Tray (e.g. C:\aitray\AI Tray)
-2. Double click on `AI Tray.exe`
+### Via Visual Studio 2022 IDE
+1. Double-click on the file `AI Tray.sln` in the project folder
+2. Build and run the project in Vidual Studio as you would any other Visual Studio project

 ### Via a terminal
 1. Open a terminal (Command Prompt or PowerShell).